 Given such ambiguous evidence, this paper pursues substantive and methodological goals.
 The first goal is to assess the empirical evidence concerning network control effects, using data from multiple experimental studies in which games are played in embedded settings in laboratories.
 Although all studies assessed effects of network embeddedness, only some examined network control effects specifically.
 An even smaller subset found evidence for such effects.
 We reanalyze the data from these studies using a consistent analysis plan and statistically summarize the empirical evidence on network control effects.
 Moreover, some empirical evidence suggests a difference in network control effects according to the role of an actor.
 Some studies found that network control opportunities had an effect on those in the position to exploit their partner (e.g., on the trustworthiness of a seller), but not on those who could be exploited (e.g., on the trustfulness of a buyer; Barrera and Buskens 2009; Buskens et al. 2010; Frey, Buskens, and Corten 2019).
 Therefore, the second goal is to explore and quantify to what extent there is more evidence for network control effects on trustworthiness than on trustfulness over all studies.

 The third goal of the paper is methodological.
 The included studies differ considerably with respect to experimental conditions, such as the specification of the social dilemma, network size, number of transaction partners, and duration of interactions.
 Yet, all studies assessed network embeddedness and allow to test for network control effects.
 Hence, although not explicitly designed as such, these studies can be considered conceptual replications.
 Conceptual replications allow to assess the validity of research findings by investigating whether conclusions hold under alternative conditions, using varying measurement instruments or operationalizations (Nosek, Spies, and Motyl 2012).
 Previous research has particularly stressed the importance of exact, direct or close replications, which address the statistical reliability of research findings (e.g., Camerer et al. 2016, 2018; Klein et al. 2014; Nosek et al. 2021; Open Science Collaboration 2015).
 Conceptual replications add to direct replications by using heterogeneous research designs with different strengths and weaknesses (Lawlor, Tilling, and Davey Smith 2017; Munafò and Smith 2018).
 A robust line of evidence that allows for greater generalizability is built by combining various ways of testing the same hypotheses, using different sources of data and different methodologies (e.g., Buskens and Raub 2013; Jackson and Cox 2013; Lawlor et al. 2017; Munafò and Smith 2018).
 However, such variability complicates the use of conventional approaches for research synthesis, such as meta-analysis (Cooper, Hedges, and Valentine 2009; Lipsey and Wilson 2001; Sutton and Abrams 2001).
-We apply a novel method, called Bayesian Evidence Synthesis (Kuiper et al. 2013), which allows to statistically aggregate the evidence over conceptually similar but methodologically diverse studies.
+We apply a novel method, called Bayesian Evidence Synthesis (Kuiper et al. 2013 hier ook de verwijzing naar het paper van Thom & Irene toevoegen; is er inmiddels nog meer literatuur?), which allows to statistically aggregate the evidence over conceptually similar but methodologically diverse studies.